w-duffy/june-24-section-2-resources/mod-4/w13/group-project/postman/POSTMAN.md

 This guide will walk you through importing the collections and setting the environment variables so that you can test your API endpoints with Postman.

-Please note the green circles and checkmarks in the screenshots are highlighting important fields that you use when working with Postman.
+Please note the green circles and checkmarks in the screenshots are highlighting important fields that you'll use when working with Postman.

 ## Import the Collections